130 years ago Frederick Taylor introduced the business world to the concept of Scientific Management.

 If they consistently meet or exceed those minimum standards, they’re hailed as heroes.

-If they consistently fail to meet or exceed those minimum standards, they’re out the door – even if they’re talented pressers, even if they can hand iron a white cotton blouse with a large collar and extensive ruffles to perfection (BTW, if you’re a talented presser who can hand iron a white cotton blouse with a large collar and extensive ruffles to perfection, please call us.
-We’ll create an immediate opening for you).
+If they consistently fail to meet or exceed those minimum standards, they’re out the door - even if they’re talented pressers, even if they can hand iron a white cotton blouse with a large collar and extensive ruffles to perfection.

 The key to tracking PPH are those heat sealed or glued on bar codes that value cleaners and ordinary cleaners attach to every garment and household textile they process and bar code scanners that are mounted above each press.

-As soon as the presser “completes” a garment (irrespective of the quality of that finish), that piece is recorded.
+As soon as the presser “completes” a garment (irrespective of the quality of that finish), that piece is scanned and recorded.

 Now, if you think that the concept of PPH is limited to value cleaners and ordinary cleaners only, you’d be mistaken.

-At RAVE FabriCARE, just the mention of PPH sends chills down our back.
+At RAVE FabriCARE, the mere mention of PPH sends chills down our back.

 PPH is the domain of value cleaners (discount cleaners) and ordinary cleaners (middle market cleaners).
-There are even a number of wannabe cleaners, some of whom bill themselves as “couture care specialists”, who are fanatical converts to the PPH religion.
+There are even a number of wannabe, high-end cleaners, some of whom bill themselves as “couture care specialists”, who are fanatical converts to the PPH religion.

 One more important point: if a cleaner tracks PPH, you can rest assured that the pressers are being paid by the piece – sweat shop style.
 The higher their PPH, the more a presser earns; the lower their PPH, the less a presser earns.